enginooby-academics/unity-design-patterns-in-depth/Assets/Design Patterns/Visitor/Case Study 1 - Shape Calculators/README.md

 ## Case Study 1: Shape Calculators
 Supposedly, we have implemented different type of procedural shapes (i.e cube, sphere, cylinder).
-Now we want to write algorithms to calculate some math figures of generated shapes (e.g, surface are, diameter, volume).
+Now we want to write algorithms to calculate some math figures of generated shapes (e.g, surface area, diameter, volume).

 ### Naive Aproaches
 Calculating methods is written directly inside in each procedural shape class.
 + This violates SRP since procedural shape's responsibility should be generating shape only.
 + If we want to change how and which figure to calculate, changes need to be made in procedural shape's source code, which will violate OCP.
++ In addition, sometimes it is not allowed make changes in those element classes to add methods, which make this case impossible.

 ### Implementation Base
 + Visitable contract: ICalculatable